 Hurricanes, floods, tornadoes, wildfires — devastation comes in many forms.
 But when dealing with any forecasted natural disaster, preparation is key.
-Today’s article is sparked by Hurricane Florence.
-As I type this from my home in the Carolinas, my fellow east coasters and I are coming up with a plan to keep our entire families (human, canine, feline, or any other species under the roof) safe.
+As I type this from my home in the Carolinas, my fellow east coasters and I are bracing for a hurricane and coming up with a plan to keep our entire families (human, canine, feline, or any other species under the roof) safe.
 To my fellow pet parents, here are some tips to help you prepare and keep your pets safe during the rocky road ahead.

 1. Load Up On Food and Water